-If you're working with a dependency injection framework such as CDI (Contexts and Dependency Injection for JavaTM EE) or the Spring Framework, it is recommended to obtain mapper objects via dependency injection as well.
+If you're working with a dependency injection framework such as CDI (Contexts and Dependency Injection for JavaTM EE) or the Spring Framework, it is recommended to obtain mapper objects via dependency injection and not via the Mappers class as described above.
 For that purpose you can specify the component model which generated mapper classes should be based on either via @Mapper#componentModel or using a processor option as described in Configuration options.